I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 print(message)

-The first line of the function gets today’s date and converts it into a string.
-The second line of the functions shows how to concatenate strings in Python (in this case how to concatenate the date string with “Hello” message).
+The first line of the function retrieves today’s date and converts it into a string.
+The second line of the function creates the message to be printed by concatenating multiple strings.

 The function prints the following message when you call it (see the code on the third line of the function).